Ixitxachitl/thermal_camera/readme.md

 The motion detection sensor calculates the difference between the "highest" and "average" temperatures in the frame.
 If the difference exceeds a certain threshold (default: 8), it indicates motion.
 You can adjust this threshold in the configuration.

-## Temperature Sensors

-The integration provides three temperature sensors:
-- **Lowest Temperature Sensor**: Tracks the lowest temperature value in the frame.
-- **Highest Temperature Sensor**: Tracks the highest temperature value in the frame.
-- **Average Temperature Sensor**: Tracks the average temperature across the frame.

-These sensors can be used in Home Assistant automations or dashboards to monitor temperature trends over time.

 ## MJPEG Stream

 The thermal camera integration provides an MJPEG stream accessible at `http://<local-ip>:<mjpeg_port>/mjpeg`.
 This can be added as a camera entity in Home Assistant or viewed directly in a web browser on the same network.
 The IP address (`<local-ip>`) and port (`<mjpeg_port>`) will be automatically determined by the integration based on the configuration.

 ### Interfacing with the T-Lite Output Stream
 For interfacing with the output stream of the M5Stack T-Lite in Home Assistant using the MJPEG integration, use the `/stream` endpoint from the device IP.
 Note that this integration does not use the `/stream` endpoint directly; instead, it uses JSON data to render its own image.

 If you would like to add the MJPEG source to go2rtc, an example configuration would look like this: